 Google Search generates search results based on what it thinks you’re looking for.
 Typing quotation marks around search terms will limit your search only to the exact word(s) or phrase(s) you entered.

 Typing a negative (-) sign before a search term will exclude that search term from the search results.
 This operator is extremely useful when pestered by unrelated search results that share a common word or phrase.
 For example, if you are searching for cashew recalls and keep pulling up recalls involving mixed nuts, you can list the other nuts in your search terms with negative signs.

 Guidance documents and scientific articles are often stored online in PDF format.
-To only pull up PDFs, follow your search terms with file:pdf.
-If you prefer to search for word docs, type: file:.doc or file:.docx.
+To only pull up PDFs, follow your search terms with filetype:pdf.
+If you prefer to search for word docs, type: filetype:.doc or filetype:.docx.
 With these search operators, you can search any file type.

 The search above will yield templates in PDF form exclusively from university sites but U.S. Department of Agriculture (USDA) also has great HACCP resources.
 Modify your search teams to search the USDA website by typing: